Oxymetaphoric/milestone_project_4/README.md

 #### Back End

-The database for this project uses SQLite, providing a lightweight and easily deployable solution for managing library catalog entries, inventory, and user records.
+The database for this project uses postgreSQL providing a robust and powerful solution for managing library catalog entries, inventory, and user records.
 Django's ORM allows for seamless database interactions, enabling complex queries, and maintaining data integrity across multiple related entities, such as catalog entries, inventory items, and user information.
 This setup ensures that catalog data and user records are efficiently managed and updated as required.

 ### Target Audience